 You must provide certain information if you’re selling goods or services through digital TV, by mail order or by phone or text message.
 This is called distance selling.

-If you don’t follow the rules you could be made to provide the goods or services as agreed, pay compensation or be given an unlimited fine or a prison sentence.
+If you do not follow the rules you could be made to provide the goods or services as agreed, pay compensation or be given an unlimited fine or a prison sentence.